Brainsmatics/GPDigit/README.md

 # GPDigit

-GPDigit: A Generalized Plaque Digitization Framework for Mesoscopic High-Resolution Images
+GPDigit: A Generalized Plaque Digitization Framework for Cross-Dimensional High‑Resolution Mesoscopic Neuropathological Images

 GPDigit is a comprehensive framework for Aβ plaque digitization, designed for mesoscopic high-resolution images and supporting both 2D and 3D data.